 In the picture above my students are working on sequencing, elapsed time, writing, following directions, and common measurements.
 They probably remember making donuts.

 I'm currently teaching at Bethel Local, in Tipp City, Ohio.
 In a change of pace, I'm back to being an art teacher after 15 years as a Title One reading and math teacher.
 It's a great place to work with great students.
-Just bought a house in Tipp City, so my wife and I will be involved with renovating and moving in for the next 6 months
+Just bought a house in Tipp City, so my wife and I will be involved with renovating it.

 I'm a certified K-12 art teacher, K-12 reading teacher, and I have a masters in curriculum and instruction.
 For ten years I've taught reading and math under Title One guide lines along with special education at Citizens' Academy.
 I've quite a bit of experience with tests and assessments, writing and adapting curriculum, writing IEPs, conducting ETRs, and understanding state(ODE) educational protocols, timelines, guidelines, and procedures.